 The aforementioned criminal penalties govern BUI charges when there was no property damage, serious injury to another person, or death of another.
 Florida law imposes stiffer criminal penalties when property damage occurs.

 Any person who operates a vessel under the influence of drugs or alcohol and causes or contributes to causing property damage commits a first-degree misdemeanor.
 A first-degree misdemeanor is punishable by punishable by imprisonment of up to one year and a fine of up to $1,000.

-Serious bodily injury under Florida law is defined as an injury to any person, including the operator, which consists of a physical condition that creates a substantial risk of death, serious personal disfigurement, or protracted loss or impairment of the function of any bodily member or organ
+Serious bodily injury under Florida law is defined as an injury to any person, including the operator, which consists of a physical condition that creates a substantial risk of death, serious personal disfigurement, or protracted loss or impairment of the function of any bodily member or organ.

 If death occurs while an individual is boating under the influence, the operator may be charged with BUI manslaughter.
 BUI manslaughter is a first-degree or second-degree felony depending on the particular facts of the case.

 An individual may be charged with second-degree felony BUI manslaughter if the death of another occurs.
-A second-degree felony is punishable by a prison term of up to 15 years and a fine of not more than $10,000.
+A second-degree felony is punishable by a prison term of up to 15 years and a fine of no more than $10,000.

 The criminal penalties for BUI manslaughter substantially increase if the operator knew or should have known an accident occurred and failed to give information and render aid as required under Florida law.
 A conviction under this provision is considered a first-degree felony, which is punishable by up to 30 years in prison and a fine of up to $10,000.